Zakirza/NLP_to_SQL/README.md

 ---

-## 🎯 Step 2: Start Streamlit Frontend
+## 🎯 Step 2: Start Streamlit UI

 ```bash
 streamlit run streamlit_app.py
 ```

-You can now enter natural language queries like:
+Now you can ask natural language questions like:

-* "Show all employees earning more than 50,000"
+* *"Show all employees earning more than 50,000"*
-* "Get department names and total employees"
+* *"Get department names and total employees"*
-* "List orders placed in the last 7 days"
+* *"List orders placed in the last 7 days"*

 ---